ocupop/context-library/src/component-library/content/components/wrappers/split/examples/reverse-false.md

           text: |-
             ## Side B

-            This is content for the side B
+            This is content for side B.
   distributionMode: "third-two-thirds"
   fixedWidth: null
   verticalAlignment: "top"